easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 version of the software being installed.
 Since `configure` just ignores unrecognized options, this situation can lead to misconfigured software and failures.
-Therefore, `ConfigureMake` will error out and stop the installation whenever such a warning is found,
+Therefore, `ConfigureMake` will error out and stop the installation whenever such a warning is found.

 The following example shows the relevant log messages for such a case: